demeesterdev/self-hosted-runners-azure/README.md

  - not accesable from the internet

 This repo contains:
- - TODO: github runner container definition
+ -  github runner container definition
  - TODO: github scale controller with container definition
  - TODO: infra to run all services
    - ACR storing container images